-On 1 January 2019, the Dutch Act on Recovery and Resolution of Insurers (Wet herstel en afwikkeling verzekeraars, the R&R Act) came into force in the Netherlands, replacing the previously applicable intervention regime for insurance companies in the Netherlands faced with financial difficulties.
-Amongst other things, the R&R Act (i) expands and improves DNB's tools, including bail-in tools to write down debt or convert debt into equity (generally in inverse order of their ranking so that the tool would apply first to equity instruments, then Tier 1 own funds, such as the debt securities, then Tier 2 own funds, then Tier 3 own funds, and then to other instruments with a higher ranking in liquidation, for recovering and resolving insurers in an orderly manner to protect the interests of the policyholders and (ii) opens the possibility to pay advances (voorschotten) to policyholders of an insolvent insurer prior to the bankruptcy verification meeting (verificatievergadering).
+On 1 January 2019, the R&R Act came into force in the Netherlands, replacing the previously applicable intervention regime for insurance companies in the Netherlands faced with financial difficulties.
+Amongst other things, the R&R Act (i) expands and improves DNB's tools, including bail-in tools to write down debt or convert debt into equity (generally in inverse order of their ranking so that the tool would apply first to equity instruments, then Tier 1 own funds, such as the Securities, then Tier 2 own funds, then Tier 3 own funds, and then to other instruments with a higher ranking in liquidation), for recovering and resolving insurers in an orderly manner to protect the interests of the policyholders and (ii) opens the possibility to pay advances (voorschotten) to policyholders of an insolvent insurer prior to the bankruptcy verification meeting (verificatievergadering).
 The powers under the R&R Act may also extend to entities other than insurance or reinsurance entities in the Netherlands that are part of the group.
 In addition, the R&R Act will allow DNB to require a Dutch insurance or reinsurance company or a group to remove, ex ante, impediments to effective resolution of a Dutch insurance or reinsurance undertaking (such as the revision of financing arrangements, the reduction of exposures, the transfer of assets, the termination or limitation of business activities, or the prohibition to start certain business activities, change the legal or operational structure of the group, or securing certain critical business lines).
 The risks related to the R&R Act may be comparable to the risks described above in relation to the Dutch Intervention Act.
-However, as the R&R Act has come into force recently, the Group at this time is unable to predict what effects, if any, and any actions taken under the R&R Act may have in respect of the exercise of the Dutch bail-in power stemming from the R&R Act.
+The application of any measures described above may have a material adverse effect on the Group including its business, financial position and results of operations.

 On 22 September 2021, the European Commission published a proposal for a Directive establishing a framework for the recovery and resolution of insurance and reinsurance undertakings (the IRRD).
-The Council and the European Parliament reached provisional agreement on the proposed IRRD on 24 January 2024, following which the language of the proposed IRRD will be finalised.
-The proposed IRRD is similar to a directive applicable to the recovery and resolution of banks in Europe.
-If adopted in its current form, it would provide for a variety of planning and preventative measures to minimise the likelihood of insurance undertakings requiring public financial support, and for the initiation of resolution procedures for insurance undertakings that are failing or likely to fail, where there is no prospect that private sector alternatives or supervisory measures can avert failure.
-The proposed IRRD provides, in case of resolution, for the application of a number of resolution tools, including in particular the write-down and conversion tool, which would allow resolution authorities to write down or convert to equity capital instruments and certain other liabilities of insurance undertakings, generally in inverse order of their ranking in liquidation, similar to the R&R Act as described above.
+On 27 July 2022, several amendments to the proposal were published.
+The Council and the European Parliament reached provisional agreement on the IRRD on 14 December 2023, which the Committee on Economic and Monetary Affairs approved on 29 January 2024.
+On 5 November 2024, the Council adopted the IRRD.
+The directive has been published in the EU's Official Journal on 8 January 2025 and entered into force on 28 January 2025.
+The new rules will be applicable two years after their entry into force.
+The IRRD needs to be transposed into Dutch law by 29 January 2027, which will lead to amendments of the R&R Act and the resolution tools provided thereunder.
+The IRRD is similar to a directive applicable to the recovery and resolution of banks in Europe and provides for a variety of planning and preventative measures to minimise the likelihood of insurance undertakings requiring public financial support, and for the initiation of resolution procedures for insurance undertakings that are failing or likely to fail, where there is no prospect that private sector alternatives or supervisory measures can avert failure.
+The IRRD provides, in case of resolution, for the application of a number of resolution tools, including in particular the writedown and conversion tool, which would allow resolution authorities to write down or convert to equity capital instruments and certain other liabilities of insurance undertakings, generally in inverse order of their ranking in liquidation, similar to the R&R Act as described above.
 The proposed planning and preventative measure are to a large extent similar to those under the R&R Act.